andcadev/TLC_Daemon/README.md

 - Cached `ITask out`

 The async result is collected **only once** and then cached. `Stop()` is safe to call even after the task has already completed (it returns the cached result without error).
+This approach keeps the controller lightweight while ensuring consistency when interacting with completed tasks.

 ## Design Goals